Federal Charter of 1291: Modern reception

 The charter of 1291 became important in the historiography of Switzerland only in the late 19th century.
-Previously, the date of the foundation of the Confederacy was traditionally given as 1307 (Aegidius Tschudi);
+Previously, the date of the foundation of the Confederacy had been traditionally given as 1307 (Aegidius Tschudi);

-this is still the year inscribed on the Tell Monument, commissioned in 1895.
+this is the year inscribed for example on the Tell Monument, commissioned in 1895.

 The idea of the charter of 1291 representing the founding document of the Confederacy was first suggested in a report by the Federal Department of Home Affairs of 21 November 1889, in the context of a proposed combined celebration of the 700th anniversary of the foundation of Bern and the 600th anniversary of the Confederacy in 1891.
 Celebration of a national holiday on 1 August based on the date on the document was first suggested in 1899 (although it was introduced officially only in 1994).

 The idea to build a dedicated national monument housing the foundational documents of the Confederacy was first proposed in 1891 by federal councillors Emil Welti and Carl Schenk.
 This plan was revisited in 1915 during the preparation of the 600th anniversary celebration for the Battle of Morgarten, but its realisation was delayed due to World War I. After the war, the canton of Schwyz requested federal support for the project, which was granted in 1928.
 Designed by Joseph Beeler in 1933, the Bundesbriefarchiv (Federal Charter Archive) was opened in 1936.
 In 1979/80, the exhibition hall was renovated, and restoration work was carried out on the 21 banners and flags displayed in the museum.
 In 1998/99, the exhibition was re-arranged.
 In the meantime, the institution changed its name to Bundesbriefmuseum (Museum of the Swiss Charters of Confederation).